Group B Strep In Pregnancy: Symptoms, Diagnosis And Treatment

 What Are The Symptoms Of Group B Strep In Pregnancy?

 Group B strep infection during pregnancy may not cause symptoms or maternal health complications, so often, as the infection is asymptomatic.
-However, in some cases, the mother may experience symptoms such as fever, increased heart rate, and abdominal pain (6).
+However, in some cases, the mother may experience symptoms such as fever, increased heart rate, and abdominal pain during pregnancy (6).
 Since these symptoms may also occur due to other medical conditions, consult a doctor for proper diagnosis and treatment.

 Symptoms of group B strep in pregnancy